Detecting derived equivalences with the CHZ criterion: Applications of the CHZ criterion to artin algebras

 \begin{ex} Let $\Lambda=kQ$ be the path algebra of an acyclic quiver, without relations.
 Let $S\subseteq Q_0$ be a set of vertices, and $\Scal$ the corresponding set of simple modules, as above.
 Then: \begin{enumerate} \item the cohereditary torsion pair $({}^\bot\Scal,\filt\Scal)$ induces derived equivalence if and only if whenever $S$ contains a source $i$, it also contains every vertex $j$ with a path $i\leadsto j$; \item the hereditary torsion pair $(\filt\Scal,\Scal^\bot)$ induces derived equivalence if and only if whenever $S$ contains a sink $j$, it also contains every vertex $i$ with a path $i\leadsto j$. \end{enumerate} This allows to easily compute the number of (co)hereditary torsion pairs inducing derived equivalence for the path algebra of a given acyclic quiver $Q$.
 For example, let $Q$ be a quiver with $n$ vertices whose underlying graph has a star shape:

 Let $1\leq k\leq n-1$ be the number of sinks.
 Since every non-sink has a path to every sink, out of the $2^n$ hereditary torsion pairs there are $2^{n-k}+(2^k-1)$ inducing derived equivalence (one for every set not containing any sink, plus one for any nonempty set of sinks).
-As a function of $k$, this has a symmetry, with maximum $2^{n-1}+1$ when either $k=1$ or $k=n-1$, and minimum $2^{\lfloor\frac{n}2\rfloor+1}-1$ when the number of sinks is close to half the number of vertices.
+As a function of $k$, this has a symmetry, reaching a maximum of $2^{n-1}+1$ when either $k=1$ or $k=n-1$, and a minimum when the number of sinks is closest to half the number of vertices, with value $2^{\frac{n}2+1}-1$ for $n$ even and $3\cdot2^{\lfloor\frac{n}2\rfloor}-1$ for $n$ odd.

 We remark that from the Corollary it follows that it is possible to add and delete arrows from a quiver without affecting the number of hereditary torsion pairs inducing derived equivalence, as long as this operation does not change the fact that there is or is not a path from a given vertex to a given sink.
 For example, if in $Q$ all paths to every sink go through a given vertex $\circ$, it is possible to reduce $Q$ to a star-shaped graph as above, by making every non-sink other than $\circ$ into a source with an arrow to $\circ$.
 To illustrate this, the following two quivers have the same number of hereditary torsion pairs giving derived equivalence: